-When you start a business, you’re typically happy to have any customers at all.
+When you launch a new business, you’re typically happy to have any customers at all.
 But after a while, you might look at your client list and wish you had more of one type of client and fewer of another.
 Not to worry; it’s absolutely possible to attract your ideal client and clone him into more, while sending away the time-consuming clients you don’t want to work with.

 What Does Your Ideal Client Look Like?